LordAizen1/cryptolab/README.md

   - Video lectures
 - Categorize resources by topic for easy navigation.

-### Machine Learning Integration
-- Develop a machine learning model that automatically generates summaries for each chapter or section of the available resources.
-- Summaries will be concise, providing quick overviews of complex cryptographic topics, helping students understand the material more efficiently.

 ### Upcoming Projects and Events
 - Feature a section for upcoming cryptography-related projects, conferences, and events.
 - Help students stay informed about opportunities for further involvement in the cryptography community.